skills-dev-2/resolve-merge-conflicts/.github/steps/1-step.md

 ### What is a merge conflict?

 A **merge conflict** occurs when changes are made to the same part of the same file on two different branches.
-You usually find out about conflicts in a pull request so let's start by creating one.

 ```mermaid
 gitGraph